-The glare illuminance produced by the low beams on a given approach will be considered acceptable if it meets two criteria.
-First, the maximum glare from 5-10 m must not exceed 10 lux.
-Second, the glare illuminance for the remainder of the approach (i.e., 10-120 m for curves and 10-250 m for the straightaway) must not exceed the cumulative exposure distance limits shown in Figure 3.
+The glare illuminance produced by the low beams on a given approach is judged against two criteria.
+First, the maximum glare for 5-10 m should not exceed 10 lux.
+Second, the glare illuminance for the remainder of the approach (i.e., 10-120 m for curves and 10-250 m for the straightaway) should not exceed the cumulative exposure distance limits shown in Figure 3.
 The distance value for the glare limit reflects the maximum cumulative distance traveled during the approach for which the glare illuminance may exceed a given threshold lux level.
 The cumulative distance can include multiple illuminance peaks and is independent of the distance from the measurement point at which the glare illuminance occurred.
 Example glare illuminance data are shown in Appendix B. Glare illuminance at distances below 5 m is ignored due to sensor inaccuracies associated with greater light incidence angles.